 - 1 teaspoon salt

 Low FODMAP Gyro Burger Toppings:

 - ½ batch of my Low FODMAP Tzatziki Sauce

 - Green leaf lettuce, or lettuce of your choice

 - Common tomato, sliced

 - English cucumber, sliced

-- Low FODMAP gluten-free hamburger buns (I like Udi’s Gluten-Free Classic Hamburger Buns), or your low FODMAP bun alternative of choice (see options below)
+- Low FODMAP gluten-free hamburger buns, or a bun alternative (see notes)

-- If you haven’t already done so, prepare a half batch of my Easy Tzatziki recipe (or a full batch if using it for other things, like a veggie dip).
+- If you haven’t already done so, prepare a half batch of my Low FODMAP Tzatziki Sauce recipe (or a full batch if using it for other things, like a veggie dip).
 Cover and refrigerate until ready to use.
 Prepare additional toppings as described above.

 - Preheat barbecue (I use a natural gas grill) or grill pan on medium heat.